UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/documentation.md

 ### Return
 - List[List[Sample]]: Content of specified box structured as 2D array corresponding to layout of box

-# Methods to Serialize/Deserialize a box
+# Methods for Box/TSV Conversion
 Methods to save a box as a TSV or parse a TSV into a box object

 ## box_to_tsv